Encrypting your computer

 Computer DISK Encryption

 Where physical security is insufficient, for example in the case of a laptop where the risk of loss is greater, MSD IT Services can help you to encrypt your computer.
 Please contact us for advice.
-The previously provided service, in conjunction with the Weatherall Institute of Molecular Medicine (WIMM), will be maintained for existing users.
+NB: The previously provided service, in conjunction with the Weatherall Institute of Molecular Medicine (WIMM), is to be decommissioned.
+Remaining users of the service will be contacted in the new year and offered an alternative before this is done.

 What is is Encryption?